 Per a Facebook request for a gluten free molasses cookie recipe, I created these, as they sounded so good!
 I could have went the healthier route and used all molasses, but to create a crunchy outside, yet soft and chewy cookie inside, sugar of some sort must be used.
 I went for the gold, and used sugar in the batter for chewiness and the dough rolled in sugar for a crunchy outer crust.
 To die for!
 It only has a subtle hint of molasses, almost a brown sugar flavor, but not quite.
 It’s perfect!
 And I used margarine, therefore, Earth Balance should work perfectly for those who are dairy free.
 Of course, if you’re looking for a richer flavor, by all means use butter.
 This recipe was adapted from All Recipes Molasses Cookies Recipe.

 UPDATE: Once the cookies cool completely, several hours, they are no longer crunchy on the outside, but chewier through and through.
 Just wonderful!
+They taste much like gingerbread cookies, but chewy.
+You can omit the ginger if you wish a more cinnamon flavor.

 A wonderful, chewy on the outside, soft in the inside, gluten free molasses cookies recipe that will have them coming back for more!